Charles Taylor’s War

 Causes of the War

-Causes of the Liberian have been traced to many factors including the nation’s founding and Americo-Liberian oppression of the native tribes, intertribal conflicts, the regional conflicts from Doe’s rise to power, failures of the Doe administration, Liberia’s strained relationship with the US and the greed and political ambitions of Taylor and his supporters.
+Causes of the Liberian civil war have been traced to many factors including the nation’s founding and Americo-Liberian oppression of the native tribes, intertribal conflicts, the regional conflicts from Doe’s rise to power, failures of the Doe administration, Liberia’s strained relationship with the US and the greed and political ambitions of Taylor and his supporters.

 Ethnic and political conflict between the Americo-Liberians/Congo and the natives has existed since the settlers landed on the Grain Coast in 1822.
-The settlers formed an authoritarian class like the American south, they became the masters and the native Liberians were reduced to slavery.
+The settlers formed an authoritarian class like the American South, they became the masters and the native Liberians were reduced to slavery.
 The natives were considered inferior and restricted in their own land.
 Although relations between the two groups softened over the years, the natives were suppressed until Samuel Doe and a group of soldiers seized power in 1980.

-The US initially shunned the new leadership but later embraced it because they needed a station in Africa from which to counter the spread of communism, and monitor regional activities.
+The US initially shunned the new leadership, but later embraced it because they needed a station in Africa from which to counter the spread of communism, and monitor regional activities.
 This led to the US sending military and monetary aid to Liberia and helping its economy.
 Towards the end of the decade with the US and other entities withdrawing aid, the Liberian economy was in trouble.
 Another US connection was that Taylor, Sirleaf, Woewiyu and other architects and proponents of the war had being in the US, with Sirleaf and Woewiyu garnering support for the invasion.

 Doe’s administration was not all favorable for the nation.
 There were multiple murders after the coup and it continued with his enmity with Nimba County.
-He had also rigged the 1985 election and enriched himself like prior administrations had done.
+He had also rigged the 1985 election, and enriched himself like prior administrations had done.
 The nation’s economy had taken a downturn and Liberian’s teachers were unpaid for periods at a time.
-These and other failures of the government had Liberians ready for change in leadership, blindly trusting Taylor who had embezzled government funds, escaped from jail, and came with loaded guns.
+These and other failures of the government had Liberians ready for change in leadership, and therefore blindly trusting Taylor who had embezzled government funds, escaped from jail, and came with loaded guns.

 Taylor and his supporters like Ellen Johnson Sirleaf, Prince Johnson, Woewiyu and others had their own ambitions on power sharing or control after Doe was removed from office.
 As a warlord, Taylor declared himself President of Liberia without an election, and formed a makeshift government in Gbarnga, Bong County.
-Sirleaf severed ties with Taylor in the early 1990s and ran against him in 1997 and lost, she later won the presidency in 2005 and served 2 terms.
+Sirleaf severed ties with Taylor in the early 1990s and ran against him in 1997 and lost.
+She later won the presidency in 2005 and served 2 terms.
 Woewiyu broke away from the NPFL in 1994 and started another rebel group called the National Patriotic Front of Liberia Central Revolutionary Council (NPFL-CRC).
 Prince Johnson broke away in 1990 and formed the Independent National Patriotic Front of Liberia (INPFL).
 He is currently serving as a senator for Nimba County, and has had numerous failed attempts for the presidency.

 Liberia at War